Leurospondylus: Distribution

-The first Leurospondylus was found in the brackish paleoenvironment represented by the Edmonton beds located on the present-day Red Deer River.
+The holotype was found in the brackish paleoenvironment represented by the Edmonton beds located on the present-day Red Deer River.
 This area is part of the Horseshoe Canyon Formation in Alberta, Canada.
 The occurrence of this juvenile fossil in an identifiably brackish environment led to the conclusion that plesiosaurs spent their early lives in rivers and estuaries.
 However, some plesiosaurs spent their adult lives in fresh water also; whether Leurospondylus grew up and then left, or grew up and stayed in a fresh water ecosystem has not been determined.